taphome-official/packetparser_templates/Meteosource/readme.md

 # Meteosource API

 Purpose: this template provides weather information based on Meteosource API (https://www.meteosource.com/).
-To use it, sign up for free to get an API key.
+To use it, sign up for free to get an API key at https://www.meteosource.com/client/sign-up .

 ## Settings
 - API key